siddique9171/car-renting-system/README.md

 Prerequisites
 Python 3.6 or later
 Install Python from python.org.
-Future Enhancements
+Future Enhancements:
   Implement a graphical user interface (GUI).
   Add AI-powered features such as dynamic pricing and customer analytics.
   Migrate to a database system for scalable and secure data storage.
 Contributing
   Contributions are welcome!
 Fork the repository and create a pull request with your improvements.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.